Prudhvi123431/Data-Cleaning-and-Preprocessing/README.md

 ##🧠 Overview
 The objective was to clean and prepare a raw dataset for analysis using Excel and/or Python (Pandas).
-I chose the Netflix Movies and TV Shows dataset from Kaggle and performed a series of preprocessing steps to ensure data quality and consistency.📌 Task: Data Cleaning and Preprocessing
+I chose the Netflix Movies and TV Shows dataset from Kaggle and performed a series of preprocessing steps to ensure data quality and consistency.

+📌 Task: Data Cleaning and Preprocessing

 🎯 Objective